 - Typically, students may miss one class session and must participate in ALL activities that are posted to Moodle.
-However, please to not come to class if you have any symptoms that are consistent with Covid-19 and haven't yet been tested. - If you must miss class, come to a section of practicum (alternate weeks from our class) to make-up the supervision time or to another instructor's section. - Any "planned absences" must be discussed with and approved by the course professor at least two weeks in advance of the absence, and days missed must be made up. - In case of illness and true emergencies, please notify your instructor as soon as possible. - More than one absence a semester could result in a failure to complete the class if make-up time is not completed. - Late to class: More than 20 minutes will require make-up work at the discretion of the professor.
+However, please to not come to class if you are sick. - If you must miss class, come to a section of practicum (alternate weeks from our class) to make-up the supervision time or to another instructor's section. - Any "planned absences" must be discussed with and approved by the course professor at least two weeks in advance of the absence, and days missed must be made up. - In case of illness and true emergencies, please notify your instructor as soon as possible. - More than one absence a semester could result in a failure to complete the class if make-up time is not completed. - Late to class: More than 20 minutes will require make-up work at the discretion of the professor.
 Arriving late impacts the work of your classmates and may communicate disrespect for your instructor and your peers.